-An ATV bill of sale form is used for legally selling an all-terrain vehicle (“four-wheeler”) to a buyer in exchange for an agreed-upon monetary amount.
-The document proves ownership of the vehicle and contains the contact information of the buyer and seller, the price the ATV sold for, its make, model, VIN, year, and any other information the seller wishes to include regarding the vehicle.
+An ATV bill of sale form is used for legally selling an all-terrain vehicle (“four-wheeler”) to a buyer in exchange for an agreed-upon amount of money.
+The document proves ownership of the vehicle and contains the contact information of the buyer and seller, the price the ATV sold for, its make, model, VIN, year, and any other information the seller wishes to include.

-An ATV will sell for far more money if it’s in good working condition than one that needs new tires, new cables, a top-end rebuild, a clutch replacement, and so on.
+An ATV will sell for far more money if it’s in good working condition than one that needs new tires, new cables, a top-end rebuild, a clutch replacement, or any other issues.
 Unless the repair shop charges an obscene rate for service, the cost of labor + parts will pay off from the higher sale price of the ATV.
-The most common maintenance for four-wheeler’s includes:
+The most common maintenance for four-wheelers includes:

 - Oil + filter change